clairebear1135/cis-209-group-project/README.md

 ### Technical Requirements
 - This website will be built using HTML5 and CSS3.
-- JavaScript may be used for simple interactive features (e.g., Add to Cart, form validation).
+- JavaScript may be used for simple interactive features (e.g., Add to Cart).
 - The design must follow the Southern-Gothic aesthetic shown in the wireframe (dark tones, overlays, readable contrast).
 - The site must be responsive across desktop, tablet, and mobile devices.
 - Images must be properly implemented and optimized for web use.